poline3939/poline3939.github.io/_pages/about.md

 # Recent Highlights
-* June 2022.
-I am invited to give talks on 2022 SIAM Meeting of Mathematics of Data Science.
+* June 2022: I am invited to give talks on 2022 SIAM Meeting of Mathematics of Data Science.
-* March 2022.
-Two papers have been accepted by the Handbook of Mathematical Models and Algorithms in Computer Vision and Imaging.